vahidhedayati/grails-bean-validation-examples/README.md

 		...
 }
 ```
-We are saying if the bean did not validate then to throw a tag error and give the actual t that failed.
-In this example there was 2, now image the same task for 20 attributes, it would be the same 5 lines of code VS 60 or 30 if you do if (something){dosomething} in one line.
+We are saying if the bean did not validate then to throw a tag error and give the actual field that failed.
+In this example there was 2.
+It would be the same 5 lines of code for 20 attribute verifications.

 ### Controllers